apache/cloudstack-www/blog/2023-08-23-cloudstack-india-user-group-2023-roundup/index.md

 **Session Description:**

-Currently Apache CloudStack supports two methods to deploy Kubernetes Clusters (CKS, CAPC).
+Currently, Apache CloudStack supports two methods to deploy Kubernetes Clusters (CKS, CAPC).
 This session gives a demo on how to easily deploy CKS and CAPC on Apache CloudStack and will also give an overview of various use cases which will help you to choose the best deployment based on your requirement.